 Purpose

 Awards noncompetitive grants to strengthen and expand responses to the opioid crisis in tribal communities.
-Aims to reduce substance misuse and overdose deaths by supporting prevention, harm reduction, treatment, and recovery support services for opioid use disorder OUD and co-occurring substance use disorders.
+Aims to reduce substance misuse and overdose deaths by supporting prevention, harm reduction, treatment, and recovery support services for opioid use disorder (OUD) and co-occurring substance use disorders.
 Supports efforts to increase access to culturally appropriate and evidence-based treatment, including Food and Drug Administration (FDA)-approved medications for the treatment of opioid use disorder (MOUD).
 Funds may also be used to address stimulant use disorders and the misuse of stimulants, such as cocaine and methamphetamine.

 One or more required activities must be selected and implemented from the following focus areas: treatment, harm reduction, prevention, or recovery support services.
-Recipient are not required to choose an activity from each category and should choose the activities most appropriate to address the needs of their communities.
+Recipients are not required to choose an activity from each category and should choose the activities most appropriate to address the needs of their communities.
 A complete list of required activities in each focus area can be found in the funding announcement.

 Applicants are encouraged to incorporate priorities, strategies, and approaches from the National Tribal Behavioral Health Agenda.